A Parent's Survival Guide to Having a Kid in a Full Leg Cast

 Toys

 Any no-mess, imaginative toy here is golden.
 Depending on the age of the child who was injured, there are a variety of ideas to help keep them entertained.
 In short though, think of those that are low-mess and require little to no movement from the child (i.e. kneeling to push or play with).
-We found the following especially fun (affiliate links):
+We found these toys especially fun for keeping my daughter occupied and entertained when she couldn’t get up and play.

 Games